When it comes to credit scores, there’s a lot of confusion and misinformation out there.

 Credit scores in the range between 580 and 669 are considered fair because only 28% of these borrowers are predicted to become delinquent on future loans.
 Unfortunately, even those with fair credit scores often have difficulty getting credit and higher interest rates than those with good or excellent credit scores.

-Bad credit scores can have serious consequences that reach farther than just your finances.
+Bad credit scores can have serious consequences that can impact much more than just your finances.
 For more on bad credit, how it can affect you, and how to fix it, check out our article on bad credit.

 Here are some things that can lead to a bad credit score: